kitnil/awesome/README.md

 - [blockstack-core](https://github.com/blockstack/blockstack-core) - The reference implementation of Blockstack
 - [docker_practice](https://github.com/yeasy/docker_practice) - Learn and understand Docker technologies, with real DevOps practice!
 - [awx](https://github.com/ansible/awx) - AWX Project
 - [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Machine Learning From Scratch.
 Bare bones Python implementations of Machine Learning models and algorithms with a focus on transparency and accessibility.
-Aims to cover everything from Data Mining techniques to Deep Learning.
+Aims to cover everything from Data Mining to Deep Learning.
 - [gedit-markdown](https://github.com/jpfleury/gedit-markdown) - Support for Markdown language in gedit
 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.
 - [wtfpython](https://github.com/satwikkansal/wtfpython) - A collection of surprising Python snippets and lesser-known features.